Agidi white is served with stew in Nigeria.

-Hopefully, this recipe will answer every question you have about this food.
+Hopefully, this recipe will answer every question you have about this food making agidi white.

-Agidi or eko is called corn meal in English.
+Agidi is called eko in Yoruba and corn meal in English.

 I love to serve Agidi with beans and tomato stew.
 In Igboland, it is often served with banga stew.
 I have also seen a combination of agidi and akara or moi moi.
 This is how I serve Agidi.